Ewan-lrx/ft_ssl/doc/lessons-learned.md

   formula from a reference.

-- **Streaming design.** My first instinct was to pad the entire message into one big buffer before processing it — simple to reason about, but it doesn't scale to large files and doesn't reflect how real implementations work.
+- **Streaming design.** My first instinct was to pad the entire message into one big buffer before processing it, simple to reason about, but it doesn't scale to large files and doesn't reflect how real implementations work.
 Rebuilding the logic around a small fixed-size buffer that gets flushed block by block, with the padding computed only once at the very end, was a good exercise in separating "what the algorithm conceptually does" from "how to implement it without unnecessary memory use."

-- **Build system / linkage errors.** Sharing constant tables (`K[]`, `S[]`) and the command dispatch table across multiple `.c` files surfaced real linker errors (`multiple definition of ...`) the first time I got the `static`/`extern` distinction wrong.
-It was a useful, very concrete way to understand the difference between *declaring* something ("this exists somewhere") and *defining* it ("here is its value"), which C makes you think about explicitly in a way higher-level languages usually hide.

 ## What's next